catseye/Chrysoberyl/article/Gewgaws.md

 *   common reference implementation license: Public Domain
 *   common reference implementation platform: HTML5

+In [Chrysoberyl][] parlance, a _gewgaw_ is the digital version of a bagatelle (music) or a doodle (visual art).
+It almost always involves visuals (usually animated), sometimes audio, and occasionally interaction.

+A gewgaw need not be implemented in [HTML5][], but many of [Cat's Eye Technologies][]' gewgaws are, and you can can experience them here, online, right in your web browser.

-The distinction between a Gewgaw and an [Automaton](Automata.md) is not always clear, so you might want to check that article too.
+Note that the distinctions between a Gewgaw and an [Automaton](Automata.md) or even a [Game](Games.md) are not always clear, and entries here may be categorized somewhat arbitrarily, and you might want to check those articles too.

 ### A Minimalist Critique of Tetris